Justintime50/os-scripting/README.md

 # Mac Scripting
 This is a collection of macOS scripts that can be used to automate certain administrative tasks for a fleet of Macs.

+This project is intended to save IT professionals valuable hours configuring macOS.

 ## Scripts

 ### Deployment Scripts
 The following are an all-inclusive script to deploy a machine, found in the `deploy` folder.
 All macOS deployments rely on `Homebrew`.
 Various GUI apps are installed via `Homebrew Cask`.
-- `deploy-new-mac.sh` - deploys a new mac, installing the necessary software, setting up an admin user, enforcing security policies, etc.
+- `deploy-new-mac.sh` - deploys a new mac, installing the necessary software, setting up an admin user, changing computer name, enrolling the device in Jamf, forcing a password reset, etc.
-- `deploy-recycled-mac.sh` - deploys a mac if it previously belonged to another user.
 - `deploy-dev-mac.sh` - deploys a mac intended for a software developer.
 Installs Command Line Tools, Homebrew, wget, npm, Yarn, Node, Python3 & PIP, Git, Docker, VS Code, and Chrome.

 ### Legacy